bcgov/DevEx-Roadmap/_pages/index.md

 {::options parse_block_html="true" /}
 <div class="page-section">

-Code With Us/Volunteer make space for the developers motivated by pubic spirit to make a difference where they live.
+Code With Us - Volunteer make space for the developers motivated by pubic spirit to make a difference where they live.
 These community members have told us they would like to contribute to government open source projects as volunteers, because the want to have a positive impact in their town, city and province.
 Unlike our contributions for pay, volunteer contributions would be accepted under a timeline that aligns with the needs of volunteer contributors.
 See what we are up to and contribute on our [Trello board](https://trello.com/b/4F46oDkv/devex-challenge-contribution).
 </div>